In this article we look at seven (7) ways teachers can make online learning at home more interesting, educational, and not to mention, enjoyable.

 - Click to read what teachers should know about hybrid classrooms

 Visit us on Canva to get access to this presentation guide for teaching online to have as a reference or to share with others!

 Share Your Thoughts

-Comment below and let us know if you have any tips, suggestions, or educational tools teachers can use to engage students in the online classroom.
+Comment below and let us know if you have any tips, suggestions, or educational tools teachers can use to engage students in the homeschooling classroom.